lupyuen/lupyuen.github.io/src/nuttx2.md

 _How to get the Hart ID from OpenSBI?_

-Let's refer to the Linux Boot Code: [linux/arch/riscv/kernel/head.S](https://github.com/torvalds/linux/blob/master/arch/riscv/kernel/head.S)
+We refer to the Linux Boot Code: [linux/arch/riscv/kernel/head.S](https://github.com/torvalds/linux/blob/master/arch/riscv/kernel/head.S)

 (Tip: `CONFIG_RISCV_M_MODE` is False and `CONFIG_EFI` is True)